Haldummulla Portuguese Fort – හල්දුම්මුල්ල පැරණි බලකොටුව

 This Portuguese Fort is built on the summit of Haldummulla hill.
-This fort has also being referred to as Katugodalla Fort.
+This fort has also been referred to as Katugodalla Fort.
 Since this is built on a strategic location it gives one an excellent view of the surrounding area.

 A good collection of photos of the location can be found here